Unsupervised Movement Detection in Indoor Positioning Systems of Production Halls: Movement Classification

 \subsection{Aggregation of the Algorithms}

-To make use of the advantages and to overcome the disadvantages of both types of algorithms, we propose to combine their results.
+As already mentioned, we deliberately propose to use the algorithms separately first and to combine their results afterwards.
+The separate analyzation enables us to generate a flexible interpretation scheme adapted to the described challenges and the combination guarantees to make use of the advantages and to overcome the disadvantages of both types of algorithms.
 Hence, all events are classified with the described algorithms first and the outcomes are then aggregated which result in four possible classes.
 Thus, it is ensured that both types of given information (i.e.~space and time) is used.
 Those classes and their individual characteristics are illustrated in Table \ref{tab:char}.
+Obviously, Class 1 hints to actual movements, since the events are categorized as AME for the distance-based as well as for the time-based criterion.
+Contrary, Class 4 is a strong indicator for undesired awakenings.
+In terms of mixed-type classes, where one criterion classifies an event as AME and the other as UAE, the interpretation is more difficult and also dependent on the individual circumstances in the production hall.
+Class 2 often indicates undesired awakenings which occur with measurement inaccuracies larger than the set radius $r$ of the distance-based algorithm.
+A likely scenario for Class 3, on the other hand, are slow actual movements which are e.g. caused by storage processes or queues (i.e.~stops).
+If a big working machine is located near to the sensor, an undesired awakening due to its disruptive impact might also be a reason.